kenzauros/rharbor/README.md

     - Grouping
     - Search by the connection name or the host name
     - Replication of an existing information
+    - Connecting with external programs such as Tera Term
 - Jump List
     - RDP/SSH connection starting by Jump List in Windows Task Bar

 ## Description

-With RHarbor, you can manage your multiple connection informations for Remote Desktop.
+With RHarbor, you can manage your multiple connection informations for Remote Desktop and SSH.

 You need not to feel the change of usability since RHarbor uses Windows-standard remote desktop application (`mstsc.exe`).